linuxphoneapps/linuxphoneapps.org/content/docs/getting-started/quick-start.md

 ## Requirements

+** Please don't add apps here yet, until [this milestone is completed](https://github.com/linuxphoneapps/linuxphoneapps.org/milestone/1).
+Check the [README](https://github.com/linuxphoneapps/linuxphoneapps.org/blob/main/README.md) for more info!**

-Currently, the easiest way to add an app that causes the smallest amount of overhead, is via GitHub.
-So you would need a GitHub account - it's not a hard requirement, as you can also submit an app via email.
+The easiest way to add an app that causes the smallest amount of overhead, is likely going to be via GitHub.
+So you would need a GitHub account - it's not a hard requirement, as you can also [submit an app via email](https://lists.sr.ht/~linuxphoneapps/linuxphoneapps.org-discuss).

 ## TBD

+This page is not done.